metabase/metabase/docs/questions/sharing/visualizations/gauge.md

   | --------------- | ---------------- | ------------ |
   | 4910            | 17.32            | 173          |

-  In this case only the metric in the first column will be used for the gauge chart.
-To change which number is used for the gauge, rearrange the metrics (for example, by dragging them in the Summarize block in the query builder).
+  In this case, the gauge chart will use the metric in the first column ("Sum of quantity").
+To change the metric, go to the editor and drag the metric you want to the first position in the Summarize block.

 - One or more ranges for the metric, for example "Low", "Medium", "High".
 Currently, Metabase only supports defining static ranges (you can't set range boundaries based on another query).

-You can set the ranges, their colors, and optional labels in [chart settings](#gauge-chart-settings).

 ![Gauge chart](../../images/gauge-labeled.png)

 ## Gauge chart settings

+You can set the ranges, their colors, and optional labels in chart settings.

 To open the chart setting, click on the gear icon at the bottom left of the screen.